kbastamow/23Mar-Exercise-MySQL-relations/README.md

 # OBTAINING DATA

-## 1.Select products that cost more than 20
+## 1. Select products that cost more than 20
 ```SQL
 SELECT * FROM products WHERE price > 20;
 ```